-If you want to upgrade your graphics card, you need to take certain factors into consideration.
-These include clock speed, core count and memory bandwidth.
+If you want to upgrade your graphics card, you need to consider certain factors.
+These include clock speed, core count, and memory bandwidth.

 Clock speed is also known as core speed or frequency.
 It means the speed at which the GPU core can calculate data.
 The core count refers to how many processing cores the GPU has.
 Similar to CPUs, the more cores the GPU has, the faster the GPU performs.